thatapiguy/Dataverse-Admin/README.md

 * Copy Security roles from one user/team to another.
 * Add users to an environment.
 * Manage app permissions for all the apps in a tenant.
+* Manage all environment variables from a single place.

 ## Prerequisites